 For the rice puff I suggest using rice puffs like Nature's Path.
 They have a hearty texture.
 I do not suggest using Rice Krispies.
 They are great for marshmallow treats but they do not hold the chewy & crunchy texture in these peanut squares.

-- Spray with cooking spray an 8-inch square pan,
+- Spray an 8-inch square pan with cooking spray.

 - Gently add the cereal, oats, vanilla and chia seeds.
 Mix until well blended.

 - Press the mixture firmly into the pan.
 Make sure the top is evenly flattened.
 Let stand for 30 minutes in the refrigerator or freeze for 10-15 minutes until hardened.
 Cut into 10 rectangles.

 - *Note, do not use a peanut butter that you have to mix.
 Use one that doesn't have extra oil.